marcoasmith/ActiveDirectoryLab/README.md

 # Implementing Active Directory

-The end goal of this home lab to set up Active Directory, including creating users and configuring the environment.
+The end goal of this home lab is to set up Active Directory, including creating users, and configuring the environment.
 Below are the key steps with corresponding screenshots.

 ## Step 1: Download and Install Resources